Measuring the dispersion relations of spin wave bands using time-of-flight spectroscopy: Frequency domain experiments

 \subsection{Specific methodology for the acquisition of the frequency domain data}

 The devices are characterized by measuring their scattering matrix $\tilde{S}_{ij}$ with $i, j \in \{1, 2\}$ (the tilde recalls that it is a complex-valued function) with a vector network analyser (VNA) and an \textit{rf} probe station, versus frequency and versus external applied field.
-The choice of the frequency settings (100 MHz-30 GHz with steps of 10 MHz) will be discussed later.
+The VNA output power was set to 0 dBm; the results were checked to be independent from the chosen power when decreasing it from this value. chosen The choice of the frequency settings (100 MHz-30 GHz with steps of 10 MHz) will be discussed later.
 The field is transversal to the spin-wave conduit length [Fig.~\ref{fig1}(d)].
 Several experimental precautions are taken. \\ First, an on-chip full 2-port calibration with a Load-Match-Reflect standard impedance calibration kit is done to correct for the imperfections of the VNA, the cable assembly and the RF probes.
 This sets the zero phase (reference) planes at the device contact pads. \\ Second, the device contact pads are positioned as close as possible to the inductive antennas (printed circuitry length $\ell_\textrm{circuit} \approx 300~\mu m$) so as to limit the phase accumulated by the voltage waves along this circuitry.
 To avoid the need of deembedding, this accumulated phase should be negligible compared to the phase that will be accumulated by the spin waves along their propagation between the antennas.
 This is ensured by the condition:

 where $r \in [2.3-6.9~\mu \textrm{m}]$ is the propagation distance of the spin waves, $v_g^\textrm{sw} \approx 2-20~\textrm{km/s}$ their group velocity and $c_\textrm{g}^\textrm{em} \approx 2\times 10^8~\textrm{m/s}$ the group velocity of the voltage waves in the rf circuitry at the frequencies of interest.
 We will see that the duration ${r}/{v_{g}^\textrm{sw}}$ of the travel of the spin waves between the antennas lies in the ns range, such that de-embedding of the $\ell_\textrm{circuit}$-long section is not necessary in our case. \\ Third, we correct for signals that are not originating from spin-wave signals.
 In addition to the spin-wave-mediated signals, the raw scattering matrix comprises a direct antenna reflection and direct antenna-to-antenna coupling from unavoidable inductive and capacitive effects.
 Several methods can be used to construct an approximation of the scattering matrix of this parasitic transmission \cite{ciubotaru_all_2016} and subtract it from the data.
 Here we have used the zero field $\tilde S_{ij}$ spectra: at this field, the magnetization lies along the conduit length, and in this BVSW configuration the transmission spin wave signals are vanishingly low \cite{bhaskar_backward_2020}, due to a very low excitation efficiency of inductive antennas as well as the very short spin wave attenuation length due to the very low group velocity.
 We thus perform the following correction: